You can get from Rome to Venice by train, bus or flight.

 |Available travel modes||Flight, coach or train|

-Travel 244 miles (394 km) by flight, coach or train between Rome and Venice.
-If speed is a priority, then a flight is the best option with an average duration of 1 h 5 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £24.
-The most popular travel providers which serve this journey are Alitalia, Flixbus or Intercity among others.
-Travellers can even take a direct from Rome to Venice.
+Take a flight, coach or train to travel 244 miles (394 km) from Rome to Venice.
+If speed is a priority, then a flight is the best option with an average duration of 1 h 5 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £9.
+The most popular travel providers which serve this trip are ITA, Itabus or Intercity Notte among others.
+Travellers can even take a direct flight, coach or train from Rome to Venice.

 Sometimes you don’t need to travel to visit a new destination.
 A well-written travel book, be it fiction or guidebook, can transport you from the comfort of your own home or daily commute to another place.
 To kickstart...Continue reading